-- a) Receive a staff presentation on the emPowerSBC program. - b) Receive a report from financial advisor Public Financial Management entitled "Santa Barbara County Municipal Energy Financing Program: Analysis of Financial Implementation Alternatives" (Attachment 1). - c) Adopt the County of Santa Barbara Resolution Confirming Report Relating to the Financing of the Installation of Distributed Generation Renewable Energy Sources and Energy Efficiency and Water Efficiency Improvements and Approving and Ordering Other Related Matters (Attachment 2). - d) Execute Cooperative Agreements to Implement a Contractual Assessment Program in the County of Santa Barbara with each of the eight incorporated cities within the County of Santa Barbara, enabling property owners to participate in emPowerSBC (Attachment 3). - e) Adopt the emPowerSBC Identity Theft Protection Program (Attachment 4). - f) Authorize staff to develop an emPowerSBC Privacy Policy. - g) Direct staff to include the emPowerSBC program in FY 10-11 Recommended Budget.
+- a) Receive and file a report from financial advisor Public Financial Management entitled "Santa Barbara County Municipal Energy Financing Program: Analysis of Financial Implementation Alternatives" (Attachment 1). - b) Adopt the County of Santa Barbara Resolution Confirming Report Relating to the Financing of the Installation of Distributed Generation Renewable Energy Sources and Energy Efficiency and Water Efficiency Improvements and Approving and Ordering Other Related Matters (Attachment 2). - c) Approve and authorize the Chair to Execute Cooperative Agreements to Implement a Contractual Assessment Program in the County of Santa Barbara with each of the eight incorporated cities within the County of Santa Barbara, enabling property owners to participate in emPowerSBC (Attachment 3). - d) Adopt the emPowerSBC Identity Theft Protection Program (Attachment 4). - e) Authorize staff to develop an emPowerSBC Privacy Policy. - f) Direct staff to include the emPowerSBC program in FY 10-11 Recommended Budget.